 - Location conducts criminal background checks on new associates

-- Location has a written code of conduct issued to each associate
+- There is a written code of conduct issued to each associate

 - Location has written policies for loss prevention